prolfqua/prolfquapp/README.md

 All these files can be run with the option `--help`.

-# Creating Experiment Annotation using CMD_MAKE_DATASET
+## Creating Experiment Annotation using CMD_MAKE_DATASET

+CMD_MAKE_DATASET can be used to help you to create an prolfqua compatible annotation file.
+It will look into the analysis results and extract the file/sample names.

-After running your Quantification software, DIA-NN, MAXQUANT, FragPipe-TMT, FragPipe-DIA or FragPipe-LFQ, the quantification results are in an `ouptut_folder` you specified and the Quant software filled with the results.
+After running your Quantification software, DIA-NN, MAXQUANT, FragPipe-TMT, FragPipe-DIA or FragPipe-LFQ, the quantification results are in an `ouptut_folder`.
-Please add the fasta file which was used to the `output_folder`.
+Please add the `.fasta` file which was used by the quantification software to the `output_folder`.

 Now, to create a `prolfquapp` compatible experiment annotation file run: